Anchorage Alaska skyline beneath the Chugach Mountains with green Northern Lights overhead

 When to Visit Anchorage

 Alaska has two summers and two winters, and Anchorage hotels price accordingly.
-Mid-June through mid-August is the high summer season — nineteen hours of daylight, midnight twilight, the cruise fleet running at full capacity from Whittier and Seward, and tour operators booked months ahead.
+Mid-June through mid-August is the high summer season, nineteen hours of daylight, midnight twilight, the cruise fleet running at full capacity from Whittier and Seward, and tour operators booked months ahead.
 September and October are the secret season: salmon are still in the rivers in early September, the tundra turns red, and the Northern Lights begin to appear once the sky finally darkens after the equinox.
-December through March is deep winter — short days, profound cold, and the only consistent window for aurora viewing in southern Alaska.
+December through March is deep winter, short days, profound cold, and the only consistent window for aurora viewing in southern Alaska.
 February is the strongest single month for Northern Lights, with stable cold weather and clear nights more often than not.
 Late February brings Fur Rondy and the Iditarod ceremonial start in early March, when downtown hotels run at peak occupancy.
-April and May are the shoulder months — light returning, prices low, and the wilderness still emerging from the snow.
+April and May are the shoulder months, light returning, prices low, and the wilderness still emerging from the snow.

 Best Neighborhoods to Stay

-Downtown Anchorage is the obvious base for most first-time visitors — Hotel Captain Cook, the Marriott, Hilton, Sheraton, the Voyager, and the Historic Anchorage all sit within ten walkable blocks of the Anchorage Museum, Town Square, the Saturday Market, and the Tony Knowles Coastal Trail.
-The Lakefront area, between downtown and the airport, places you on Lake Hood and within five minutes of Ted Stevens International — the right base if you are flying in and out on bush planes or running a tight cruise turnaround.
+Downtown Anchorage is the obvious base for most first-time visitors, Hotel Captain Cook, the Marriott, Hilton, Sheraton, and the Historic Anchorage all sit within ten walkable blocks of the Anchorage Museum, Town Square, the Saturday Market, and the Tony Knowles Coastal Trail.
+The Lakefront area, between downtown and the airport, places you on Lake Hood and within five minutes of Ted Stevens International, the right base if you are flying in and out on bush planes or running a tight cruise turnaround.
 Midtown is the budget zone, with chain hotels along C Street and Northern Lights Boulevard suitable for road-trip visitors heading to the Kenai.
 South Anchorage, around Dimond Boulevard, is largely residential.
 The most distinctive choice in the entire region remains Girdwood, forty-five minutes south on the Seward Highway, where Alyeska Resort sits beneath seven hanging glaciers in a valley most cities would protect by national park designation.
 The drive itself, along Turnagain Arm, is one of the most scenic forty-five minutes in North America.

 Average Hotel Prices in Anchorage

 Anchorage runs an unusually steep seasonal curve.
 Peak summer four-star rooms generally start at $259 and climb past $499 at the Lakefront and Captain Cook; Alyeska Resort can exceed $700 for a glacier-view room in July.
-Off-season — November through March, excluding Iditarod week and Christmas — the same rooms often run at one-third the summer price, with downtown deals available below $150.
+Off-season, November through March, excluding Iditarod week and Christmas, the same rooms often run at one-third the summer price, with downtown deals available below $150.
 Shoulder months like late September and early May are the best value: clear weather is hit-or-miss, but pricing is dramatically softer and Anchorage is genuinely empty.
 Bed-and-breakfast properties like Copper Whale Inn hold their pricing more steadily across the year, since their summer demand is uncapped and their winter demand is local rather than seasonal.

 Booking Tips for Anchorage

 Three rules.
-First, summer cruise tours and Denali day trips book six months ahead — secure the experiences before the hotel, not the other way round.
+First, summer cruise tours and Denali day trips book six months ahead, secure the experiences before the hotel, not the other way round.
 Second, the Iditarod ceremonial start runs the first Saturday of March in downtown Anchorage, with most central hotels at maximum occupancy by mid-November the year before; book early or shift dates.
-Third, Ted Stevens Anchorage International is the air hub for the entire state — most travelers will fly in here, overnight, and connect onward to Fairbanks, Juneau, Kodiak, or a small bush carrier.
+Third, Ted Stevens Anchorage International is the air hub for the entire state, most travelers will fly in here, overnight, and connect onward to Fairbanks, Juneau, Kodiak, or a small bush carrier.
 A Lakefront or downtown hotel with airport shuttle service is usually worth more than the rate would suggest.
 Add the 12% Anchorage hotel tax to any quoted rate.
-Finally, if you are coming for the Northern Lights, do not stay downtown — light pollution kills viewing — and consider Girdwood, Talkeetna, or Fairbanks instead; Alyeska Resort is the closest credible aurora base to ANC.
+Finally, if you are coming for the Northern Lights, do not stay downtown, light pollution kills viewing, and consider Girdwood, Talkeetna, or Fairbanks instead; Alyeska Resort is the closest credible aurora base to ANC.

 Tipping in Anchorage Hotels

 American norms apply.
-Bell staff: $2–5 per bag.
+Bell staff: $2, 5 per bag.
 Housekeeping: $5 per day, left daily rather than at checkout.
-Concierge for restaurant or tour reservations: $10–20 if the request was non-trivial.
-Restaurant servers: 18–20% before tax, with 20% standard at the better Anchorage rooms.
-Tour operators picking up at the hotel — fishing charters, glacier flights, day trips to Seward — typically expect 15–20% of the trip cost split among the guides; this is sometimes overlooked by international visitors and matters more in Alaska than elsewhere because the season is short and the work is seasonal.
+Concierge for restaurant or tour reservations: $10, 20 if the request was non-trivial.
+Restaurant servers: 18, 20% before tax, with 20% standard at the better Anchorage rooms.
+Tour operators picking up at the hotel, fishing charters, glacier flights, day trips to Seward, typically expect 15, 20% of the trip cost split among the guides; this is sometimes overlooked by international visitors and matters more in Alaska than elsewhere because the season is short and the work is seasonal.

 Related Cities